 If you’re hosting an event that’s open to the public, you don’t want to make it too easy for a zoom bomber to crash the meeting.
 But, you don’t want to make it too hard for potential attendees you want to reach.
 Posting the meeting link on the internet for anyone to find and jump into your meeting is too risky.
 A reasonable compromise is to require registration, and put up a link on the internet where people have to register in advance for the meeting.
 Zoom bombers are less likely to want to jump through this hoop.
 Also, to register, they will need to enter a valid email address, which is another disincentive.
-And that email address is another advantage to you.
-It means that your event gathers contact information that you can use later to follow up with your attendees with more info about your services.
+And that email address is a marketing advantage to you.
+It means your event gathers contact information that you can use later to follow up with attendees with more info about your services.

 Here’s how to set up registration:

 Go to https://zoom.us.
 Sign in to your account.
 Choose schedule a meeting.